FREE but RSVP required here.

 Part of 3 film series “Rezoning History” hosted by PortSide at Strong Rope Brewery:

-3. Tuesday, October 21, 7-9pm: a new, still un-named documentary about the current BMT process by filmmaker Rodrigo Brandão
+3. Tuesday, October 21, 7-9pm: “Bargaining with the Tide,” a new, still-in-the works documentary about the current BMT process by filmmaker Rodrigo Brandão